Biomedical control

 Ongoing Projects:

-- Adaptive Space Systems (Founding source: NASA MIRO Inflatable Deployable Environments and Adaptive Space Systems (IDEAS2) Center, press release)
+- Generalizable docking, Safe spacecraft rendezvous and proximity operations (Founding source: NASA MIRO Inflatable Deployable Environments and Adaptive Space Systems (IDEAS2) Center, press release).

 Superconductor manufacturing